cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 DecPartial(cn)
 ~~~

-The `DecPartial` function is similar to the AEGIS-256 `DecPartial` function but decrypts up to `R` bits instead of 128 bits.
+The `DecPartial` function is similar to the AEGIS-256 `DecPartial` function but decrypts a non-empty final ciphertext block shorter than `R` bits.

 Steps: